Do you have discussions in English in your ESL or EFL classes? Then you’ll need to check out our top five tips for making them even better.

 This two or three minutes for thinking can be used in a lot of cases, especially with beginner-level students.
 I’ve found that the quality of answers are considerably better when I do this and the students aren’t so reluctant to speak out in class.

 Thinking Time Makes for Better Follow-Up Questions Too

 It also makes it easier to ask follow-up questions since the initial utterance is likely to be something of substance instead of just random things put together in no coherent order.

 The other students in the class will be able to understand each other’s answers in a more meaningful way if you allow for thinking time.

-Should Students Write out Their Answers?
+Should Students Write out their Answers for ESL Discussions?

 Even though I give students thinking time, I make a point to tell them NOT to write out full sentences.
 This turns the activity from a speaking one into a writing one.

 Instead, they can only write themselves a few notes on a piece of paper.
 Before turning my students loose to do their thing, I give them this example for the question about the embarrassing moment:

 - Shopping mall